zultron/freeipa-cloud-prov/README.md

 Ansible automates the bootstrapping before anything else.

+At this time, Ansible has an enormous number of modules that handle 90% of our needs.
+The missing 10% primarily handle FreeIPA object classes that the roles in this repo use extensively, such as the SSL-related objects CA, CA ACL, certificate and service, and also DNS zones and records.
+There is also a parted module copied from upstream with bugfixes.

+It also turned out to simplify playbooks to write a number of filter plugins, some for specific purposes and some general.

 - [Glossary][ansible-glossary] of Play, Role, Block, Task directives
 - [Local actions][ansible-local] on stackoverflow, incl. nice syntax
 - and CoreOS Container Linux: